JingShing/Pixel-Art-Filter-Web/README.md

  * Now page will remember your settings.
  * Add server side value detect to protect server cpu.
  * Add multi language support.
+ * If you hover mouse cursor on the options it will pop hint bubble.
 </details>

 <details>